publishpress/PublishPress-Planner/readme.txt

 * Fixed: Fix error when there is no follower for a post, #509;
 * Fixed: Uncaught TypeError: Cannot read property 'length' of undefined, #499;
 * Fixed: Error "Can't read prop of null" in the pp_date.js file;
+* Fixed: Custom statuses was not accepting numbers in the name;
+* Fixed: Fixed message for async notifications when a post changes the status;
+* Fixed: Remove a PHP short tag;
 * Removed: Removed Multiple Authors from the add-ons list since the plugin is standalone now;
 * Removed: Removed leftovers from the Freemius integration;
 * Changed: Renamed the file common/js/admin.js to common/js/admin-menu.js;